If you are looking for the perfect weekend getaway from Athens, then the picturesque island of Hydra should be your all-year-round choice.

 Techne Restaurant & Social is our top pick as an all-day restaurant, bar, and café serving carefully crafted dishes of Mediterranean cuisine, combining traditional recipes and modern techniques, along with signature cocktails, select wines and specialty coffee.

 Executive chef and co-owner of Techne Restaurant & Social, Yannis Michalopoulos made his first career steps in the kitchens of some of the most prestigious hotels and restaurants in Greece and formerly in the UK.
 Now, he creates a special menu for all clients offering the freshest seasonal ingredients.
-He will also run a specially-designed food workshop in the restaurant, which we will organize together and in collaboration with Sustainable Food Movement in Greece this October.

 Moreover, while in Hydra, do not miss: